I’m Retiring in 2026, but I'm Losing Sleep Over These 5 Fears. How can I Regain My Peace of Mind?

 It may be an uncomfortable conversation, but one you shouldn’t avoid.
 If you don’t want to do it face-to-face, Williams suggests writing a family love letter that states your values and what you want your loved ones to use the money for.

-If your legacy is complicated or has a lot of moving parts, consider the help of a financial adviser who can come up with an inheritance plan that matches your vision.
+If your legacy is complicated or has a lot of moving parts, consider the help of an estate planning attorney who can come up with an inheritance plan that matches your vision (and helps with tax planning for your estate along the way).

 “A big thing people need to think about is that what is important to them may not be important to that next generation,” says Sudit.